AI & Agents

 Can OpenClaw agents edit Revit files directly?

 No, OpenClaw agents cannot currently open the Revit GUI to edit models directly.
-However, they can manage Revit files (move, rename, version, share) using the Fast.io skill, and they can use Python to interact with Revit data if you have API scripts set up.
+However, they can manage Revit files (move, rename, version, share) using the Fast.io skill, and they can use the Filesystem Management skill to batch-organize local project folders.

 Is OpenClaw secure for client projects?